WsCandy/PLL/README.md

 PLL
 ===

 Propeller's personal lazy loading is here!
 See below for all the docs.
-Completely dependency free.
+Completely dependency free with backward compatibility up to IE8.

-Version 1.0.1
+Version 1.1.0
 ---

 Improved the isVisible function to now be more reliable and accurate.